 Ranked among the most active seed and early stage investors in the US, Ben Franklin Technology Partners of Southeastern Pennsylvania is a venture development organization that helps high-growth innovative enterprises plant and nurture their roots in the Philadelphia region.
 The nonprofit has supported more than 2,000 companies to deliver an economic impact of more than $5 billion and over 32,000 jobs created in the Philadelphia region.

 Drexel is a comprehensive global research university with a unique model of experiential learning that combines academic rigor with one of the nation’s premier cooperative education programs.
 Drexel is classified as “R1: Doctoral Universities” by the Carnegie Classification of Institutions of Higher Education, a designation given to U.S. research institutions with the highest level of research activity.
 In 2021, the Princeton Review ranked Drexel’s Close School of Entrepreneurship #12 in the U.S. for undergraduate entrepreneurship programs.

 University City Science Center

 The University City Science Center is Philadelphia’s premier catalyst of entrepreneurial activity, healthcare innovation, and economic growth.
 Established in 1963, the nonprofit has been globally recognized by The Brookings Institution as a best-in-class investor, mentor, and economic development partner for young technology companies.
 Working alongside industry partners and leading research and academic institutions across the globe, the Science Center has supported over 1,000 early-stage companies.
-Today, the organization advances healthcare innovation from idea to the marketplace through startup support services, allocating capital, gathering the innovation community, and building inclusive STEM career pathways for Philadelphia youth and adults.
+Today, the mission-driven organization advances healthcare innovation from idea to the marketplace through proven startup support services and builds inclusive STEM career pathways for Philadelphia youth and adults.